 Don is the author (Sandy Ollsin - editor) of Pathways To Healing: A Guide to Ayurveda, Herbs, Dreambody and Shamanism.
 It is a Time/Life One Spirit Book Club selection that is used as the textbook for his Herbal Programs.

 In 2013 Don completed his MA in Environmental Education and Communication at Royal Roads University.
 The focus of his thesis was online learning, and transitioning his classes into an online format.
 Don's teachings are about healing the environment and communities with sustainable medicine.
 He is and always will be a Grassroots Herbalist.
 He wishes to empower people with the knowledge to heal themselves and others, using herbs and holistic healing systems.
-He now offers online herbal education and mentorship through his two programs: the Healing Journey Online Course and the Herbal Mentorship Collective.
+He now offers online herbal education and mentorship through his two programs: the Online Herbal Course and the Herbal Mentorship Collective.

 1969 – I began working at the Golden Lotus vegetarian restaurant in Vancouver, B.C. where we served herb teas.
 I purchased my first herb book, Back to Eden by Jethro Kloss, I still have it.